Updated Jan 17, 2019Chatelaine

-large butternut squash or 5 cups squash pieces
+large butternut squash, or 5 cups squash pieces

-- 900 mL carton chicken broth or 2 284 mL cans undiluted chicken broth
+chicken broth, or 2 284-mL cans undiluted chicken broth

 - To easily peel squash, make a large slit through skin with a knife, then microwave on high to soften skin a little, from 5 to 7 min.
 Remove squash from microwave.
 Peel, slice in half and discard seeds.
 Chop into small pieces.
 Coarsely chop garlic, tomatoes and onion.

 - Set a large saucepan or pasta pot over medium-low heat.
 Add bacon.
 Cook until crispy, 8 to 10 min.
 Place on a paper towel-lined plate.
 Leave about 2 tbsp (30 mL) bacon fat in pan.
 Increase heat to medium.
 Add garlic and onion.
 Stir often until onion starts to soften, about 3 min.
 Add tomatoes.
 Sprinkle with sage, oregano and salt.
 Stir occasionally until tomatoes break down, 3 to 5 more min.

 - Pour in broth.
 (If using canned, add 2 cans water.)
 Using a wooden spoon, scrape up and stir in any brown bits from pan bottom.
 Add squash and bring to a boil.
 Then reduce heat and simmer, covered and stirring occasionally, until squash is very tender, 15 to 25 min.

 - Working in batches, whirl soup in a blender or food processor, then pour into a large measuring cup or another saucepan.
 (Alternatively, use a hand blender.)
 Taste and add more herbs if needed.
 Ladle soup into bowls.
 Sprinkle with bacon and basil, if you wish.
 Soup will keep well, covered and refrigerated, up to 5 days or freeze up to 3 months.